pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

     secrets:
     - name: scan-image-read-creds
     ```

     Where:
-    - `imagePullSecrets.name` is the name of the secret used by the component to pull the scan component image from the registry
+    - `imagePullSecrets.name` is the name of the secret used by the component to pull the scan component image from the registry.
     - `secrets.name` is the name of the secret used by the component to pull the image to scan.
-This is needed if the image you are scanning is private.
+This is required if the image you are scanning is private.

 5. Create the service account `publisher` which enables SCST - Scan 2.0 to push the scan results to a user specified registry.